14 Powerful Frugal Living Tips Average Middle-Class Americans Need To Start Doing Right Away

 Take Advantage of Free Resources

 Whether it’s entertainment on a Saturday evening or events to attend, there are plenty of free things to do to help you save money.
-During summer, you can organize picnics, a beach trip, a nature walk, or free community events with your friends and family looking for low-cost hangout ideas.
+During summer, you can organize picnics, beach trips, nature walks, or free community events with your friends and family, looking for low-cost hangout ideas.

 Instead of bowling, you can organize board games or movie nights at home.
-The library has plenty of free resources like magazines, movies, and books to explore.
+The library has plenty of free resources, such as magazines, movies, and books, to explore.

 Work Out at Home